Please see full course schedule for more information.

 Instructors:

 Mr. Prasanth S Ramakrishnan is the Senior Manager working for International Accreditation Service (IAS).
-He is a Mechanical Engineer with a Masters’ in Mechanical and Industrial Engineering from Texas Tech University.
+He is a Mechanical Engineer with Masters’ in Mechanical and Industrial Engineering from Texas Tech University.
 He is active member of technical organizations such as American Society of Quality (ASQ) and member of the Asia Pacific Accreditation Cooperation (APAC) proficiency testing committee.

 He has conducted numerous assessments and training sessions on conformity assessment standards for many testing and calibration laboratories to ISO/IEC 17025.
 He also conducted many assessments across other conformity assessment standards.
 His expertise is focused on management systems, mechanical and geotechnical sectors.
 He has participated and presented in technical discussions, accreditation criteria meeting hearings, miscellaneous conferences and trade shows.